mplonski/lightnews/README.md

 As you can see at [user interface](https://github.com/mplonski/lightnews#user-interface) lightnews is operated in command-like style.
 There're two possible options of command-line.

-**First one** is enabled by default and means that all commands related to group are to contain which group they're to be about.
+**First one** is enabled by default and you can run only theese commands: addgroup, removegroup, groups, group, download, help, hello.
 For example:

 ```
+ > groups
+Your groups:
+ 1: gmane.comp.python.committers on server news.gmane.org
+ 2: test_s2.test on server test2.test
- > list 3
+ >
-123 >> example topic
-124 >> example topic
-125 >> example topic
 ```

-`list 3` means that you want to display list of topics from group no. 3.

-**Second one** is dedicated to work with one group (and **it's not implemented yet**).
+**Second one** is dedicated to work with one group and operates following commands: group, list, article.
 To switch to this mode you need to run:

 ```
- > setgroup 3
+ > setgroup group_name
 Done!
 Turned on single-group mode for group group_name on server server_name.
  group_name >
 ```

-Command-line is set to work with group no. 3 named group_name (remember that server's name is not displayed in this mode).
+Command-line is set to work with group named group_name.
 Now you can simply run:

 ```
- group_name > list
+ group_name > list 3
 123 >> example topic
 124 >> example topic
 125 >> example topic
 ```

+`list 3` stands for 'list last 3 messages'.

 If you want to exit single-group mode, run:

 ```
-group_name > unsetgroup
+group_name > setgroup
 ```

 manual